 Another classic entry on this list is when Mulder investigates an office building under attack by some bug creature.
 The details of the episode don’t really matter, as the most significant moment comes when Mulder is in the hospital, pleading with Scully to believe him.
 “You’re my one in five billion,” Mulder proclaims, echoing a common thread across X-Files continuity: that it was fate Mulder and Scully end up as partners.
 It’s a sentimental moment played for humor, and it totally fits the duo.

 4. “Triangle” kiss + “I love you”

 Ok, so this one might not actually count, as it is in an alternate Bermuda triangle-esque wormhole.
 When Mulder wakes up aboard a German luxury liner opposite World War 2 era versions of themselves, he teams up with Scully’s OSS doppelganger, because of course, even in a time warp, Mulder and Scully always find each other.
 Alt-Scully confronts Mulder, and he pulls her in for a kiss.
 She responds in kind with a mean right hook – a reminder that this isn’t Scully!
 It’s a twisted form of ‘shipper fulfillment, seeing David Duchovny and Gillian Anderson lock lips.
-The kicker comes at the end of the episode, when Mulder wakes up from his Wizard of Oz sea-induced coma, when he tells Scully he loves her for the first time.
+The kicker comes at the end of the episode when Mulder wakes up from his Wizard of Oz sea-induced coma and he tells Scully he loves her for the first time.
 She rolls her eyes in response.
 Swoon!

 3. Hands and eye contact in “Pusher”